Skip to main content

 " Maata?
 Raajmaata?"

 No replies.
 The brave Uttara moved slowly up the corridor.
 Holding her baby in her belly had made walking quite tiresome.
-Suddenly the shadow sprang in front of her.
+Suddenly, the shadow sprang in front of her.
 The moonlight revealed the face.
-The eyes were shining like that of a wolf who has hunted his prey.
+The eyes were shining like those of a wolf that has hunted its prey.

-When she woke up all of Kuru Vansh was in front of her.
+When she woke up, all of Kuru Vansh was in front of her.
 At least all of the little that was left.
 The vaidyas ran around the room making medicines.
-Her mothers-in-law were beside her.
+Her mother-in-law was beside her.

 " What happened to me?
 My baby?"

 The vaidyas were concerned.
 It was time, yet no sign of labour.
 They gave her all kinds of medicines to induce pain.
-The next morning she woke in pain.
-The chamber was made comfortable for childbirth and all the ladies were with her waiting for Abhimanyu's heir to be born.
+The next morning, she woke in pain.
+The chamber was made comfortable for childbirth, and all the ladies were with her waiting for Abhimanyu's heir to be born.
 To her, this pain was nothing compared to the loss of her family.
-Her father, brothers and her husband.
+Her father, her brothers and her husband.
 At last, the baby was born.
 But it did not cry.
 Everyone was in horror.
 After all this, it can't be a dead child.
 Uttara crushed back to her bed.
 Silent tears fell.
 Krishna got up.
-He took the child and a miracle happened.
-The walls of the newborn filled the air, the heir was here, and the future was secure.
+He took the child, and a miracle happened.
+The walls of the newborn filled the air; the heir was here, and the future was secure.
 Uttara took her newborn in her arms.

 " Call him Parikshit because he was born fighting difficulties," Krishna spoke.

 Uttara kissed her baby boy.
 She saw he had the nose of his father.
-How happy would he have been if he could take his child in his arms?
-Play with him? teach him archery?
-A tear fell from Uttara's eyes to the baby's hand and he was startled.
-Hugging her baby Uttara silently made a promise.
-I will teach you to fight in this world like your father lived.
+How happy would he have been if he could have taken his child in his arms?
+Play with him?
+Teach him archery?
+A tear fell from Uttara's eyes to the baby's hand, and he was startled.
+Hugging her baby, Uttara silently made a promise.
+I will teach you to fight in this world like your father did.
 I will make you what he wanted you to be.

-He started learning Vedas, and his grandmother started his archery and horse riding lessons.
+He started learning the Vedas, and his grandmother started his archery and horse riding lessons.
 Kripacharya was appointed as his Guru.
-Uttara saw his first bruises and that scared her.
+Uttara saw his first bruises, and that scared her.
 She remembered years ago when she used to nurse his father's training bruises.
 That day still haunted her life.
 He read out the Vedas to her.
-He told her what he learnt.
+He told her what he had learnt.
 Parikshit's mother was impressed.
 He was as intelligent as him.
-He often asked her, " Maata how was the father?"
+He often asked her, " Maata, how was the father?"
 And she put him to sleep with stories of his valiant father's short life.

 Popular posts from this blog